Official Contest Rules

 - Criteria: Entries will be evaluated on relevance to an understanding of the American West*, and on the quality of the writing.
 Entries should be proofread carefully and, with the exception of poetry, should follow standard manuscript format (double-spaced, paragraphs indented five to eight spaces, page numbers included, etc.).
 Grammar and mechanics should be precise, and organization should be strong.

 *It is no easy matter to define the West or the quality of “Westernness.”
-In general, we think of the West as the territory between the 100th Meridian and the Pacific Coast, though Alaska or Hawaii should not be so easily excluded.
+In general, we think of the West as the territory between the 100th Meridian and the Pacific Coast, including Alaska and Hawaii.
 We recognize that the myth of the West has played a great role in history and still carries much influence in regional life today, and so we understand that some eligible writings will address the material reality of the West (cities, highways, ranches, mines, resorts, suburbs, national parks, dams, wildlife, etc.) and some equally eligible writings will address the West of dreams, expectations, hopes, and imaginings (factors which, in truth, shape material reality and human behavior in very concrete ways).

 - Prizes and awards reception: Winners will be invited to an awards reception in their honor.
 First place winners will receive $500 per winning category and honorable mention winners will receive $100 per winning category.
 First place winners will be asked to read an excerpt of their winning entries.

-- Publication consent: Submission of material implies the author’s guarantee that the work has not yet been published, is not scheduled for publication, and is the creative work and property of the contestant.
+- Publication consent: Submission of material implies the author’s guarantee that the work has not yet been published (with the exception of publication in any CU journals); is not scheduled for publication, and is the creative work and property of the contestant.
 Submission also implies consent for the Center of the American West to use the winning and honorable mention entries in marketing and for website posting.
 Winning authors will be required to sign a publication consent form before prize will be awarded, but authors will retain ownership of their winning entries.

-- Submission deadline and method: The entry period is now open for 2018 and the deadline for entry is Tuesday, March 20th, 2018.
+- Submission deadline and method: The entry deadline is 11:59 PM on Tuesday March 19, 2019.
 File upload size is limited to 31 MB.
 Please send an email to firstname.lastname@example.org for instructions on how to submit a larger entry.
-Winners will be notified mid April 2018.
-Click here for the entry form.

 - Judging: Prizes will be awarded at the discretion of the judges.
-A prize may not be awarded in any of the categories if the judges do not deem any entries worthy.
-All entries will be submitted to a plagiarism detection service.
+If the judges of a category do not deem any entries worthy of the prize, the prize may not be awarded in that category.
+All entries will be submitted to a plagiarism detection service..